-If the internal dispute resolution section does not resolve your dispute within 45 days you can lodge a dispute with FOS.
-See our Insurance Dispute Resolution factsheet.
-FOS is a free dispute resolution service.
+If the internal dispute resolution section does not resolve your dispute within 45 days you can lodge a dispute with AFCA.
+See our Insurance dispute resolution fact sheet.
+AFCA is a free dispute resolution service.

 If you think the delay is unreasonable you can request that the insurer pay interest under section 57 of the ICA from the date on which it became unreasonable for the insurer to withhold payment of the claim.
-FOS will decide whether or not the delay was unreasonable : for further information see FOS’s Approach to motor vehicle insurance claim delays.
+AFCA will decide whether or not the delay was unreasonable : for further information see AFCA’s Approach to motor vehicle insurance claim delays.

 Where an insurer is investigating a claim they may request that you take part in an interview.